devcybiko/Playfield.ts/experiments/experiment-430-real-time-dicts/README.md

 * This also reduces our dependency on "global" variables - which are evil

 * `draw(obj)` and `move(obj)` now operate on an object
-* `redraw()` iterates over a list of objects - and doesn't depend on index variables
+* `redraw(enable)` iterates over a list of objects - and doesn't depend on index variables
 * likewise for `timer()`
 * I've also reduced the timer interval to just 1/8th of a second (125 msecs)
 * AND: I've added a new 'blue' object the tears across the screen.